swee3079/yaml_data_extractor/README.md

-# yaml_data_extractor
+# yaml_data_extractor [OVERVIEW]

-The project is developed to extract and read the data located within the YAML file under the resources directory and use them in further developments ahead.
+The project is developed to extract and read the data located within the YAML file under the resources directory and finding a better approach to use them further in the application's processes ahead.

 >>>>>> application.yaml --------> This file contains the configurations related to the entire project.
                                   For now it consists only the environment in which the application is